faizanhussainrabbani/teamtasker_be/README.md

 - **Application Layer**: Contains business logic and use cases
 - **Infrastructure Layer**: Contains implementation details and external concerns
 - **API Layer**: Contains controllers and API endpoints

+For a more detailed architecture overview with diagrams, see the [Architecture Documentation](docs/ArchitectureDiagram.md).

 ## Key Features